-For their size, bats have the longest lifespan of any mammal.
-Some can live for more than thirty years.
+Most small mammals have short life spans.
+But bats, for their size, have the longest life spans of any mammal.
+Some bats can live for more than 30 years.

 Bats live in many different habitats across Florida.
-They can be found from sandhills to the hardwood forests along the banks of rivers, and probably even in your neighborhood!
-For bats, one of the most important parts of their habitat is an area to roost.
+They can be found in dry, upland pine forests, in the hardwood forests along the banks of rivers, and most habitats in-between.
+You can probably even find them flying around in your neighborhood!
+For bats, one of the most important parts of their habitat is a place to roost.
 Some bats, like the Brazilian free-tailed bat, the evening bat, and the big brown bat are colonial, meaning they gather together in a colony to roost during the day.
 Other species, like the Seminole bat and the tricolored bat, are solitary, meaning that they roost by themselves.
-In Florida, natural roosting sites can be cracks, crevices, and hollows of trees, caves, dead fronds of palm trees, Spanish moss, and tree foliage.
+In Florida, natural roosting sites can be caves, in cracks, crevices, or hollows of trees, under dead fronds of palm trees, and in Spanish moss.
 Bats also use manmade structures including buildings, bridges, culverts, tile roofs, and bat houses.

 Florida's native bats are insectivorous, meaning they eat insects including beetles, mosquitoes, moths, and other agriculture and garden pests.
-In fact, bats are the most important controller of night flying insects because a single bat can eat hundreds of insects a night!
+In fact, bats do a great job of helping to control insects because a single bat can eat hundreds of insects in a night!

 In Florida, bats mostly mate in the fall and winter.
-The female does not usually ovulate until the spring when the insect population increases, but she can retain sperm for months before ovulation occurs.
-Most female bats only have one pup per year.
+But female bats usually do not give birth until the spring when insect populations increase.
+Most female bats give birth to only one baby bat, called a pup, each year.
 For their size, bats are the slowest reproducing mammals.
-Pregnant females of some species will gather together in nursery colonies.
 Bats do not build nests.
+Pregnant females of some species will gather together in nursery colonies when they are ready to have their pups.
 They normally give birth from mid-April through July, and their young begin to fly within 3 to 6 weeks.
-Juveniles are then weaned from their mothers and by mid-August the young are able to forage and fly on their own.
-Bats will not reach reproductive maturity until they are about one year old.
+The young bats are usually weaned from their mothers by mid-August, when the juveniles are able to fly and search for food on their own.
+Bats will not reach reproductive maturity until they are about 1 year old.
 This is considerably longer than most small mammals.